 - RGCS VISION: THREE IDEAS

 Then, we want to share research, but we also want to have an impact on society and organizations.
-That is why RGCS is also a think tank, a collectivity producing (collaboratively) research notes and a White Paper for public policies and corporate strategies.
+That is why RGCS is also a think tank, a collectivity producing (collaboratively), posts, articles, research notes and a White Paper for public policies and corporate strategies.
 All documents collectively produced are free, creative commons-based, open knowledge oriented.

 3. RGCS ORGANIZATION AND GOVERNANCE: A NETWORK

 The network is mainly focused on the dynamic of 15 cities in Europe, North America and Asia: London, Paris, Montreal, Barcelona, Berlin, Roma, Amsterdam, Lyon, Grenoble, Toulouse, Tokyo, New York, Singapore, Stockholm, Helsinki and Milan.
-Each chapter organizes bi-monthly research seminars and working groups.
-Events take place in universities and collaborative spaces.
+Each chapter organizes independantly its own events, in particular research seminars, workshops and learning expeditions.

 Research seminars are opportunities to attend presentations by academics, practitioners and consultants interested in collaborative spaces.